blaketjohnson/r3bp_neptune_triton/README.md

 ## 📚 Background
 This project builds on classical CR3BP methods and extends them with Neptune’s oblateness.
 It demonstrates numerical analysis of stability regions and surface of section methods for dynamical astronomy.
+These techniques are also relevant to mission trajectory design, orbital stability analysis, and spacecraft dynamics in planetary systems.

 ---